rhodey/sqlitesuperfs/README.md

 + (Every encrypted filesystem is vulnerable to rollback)

 ## Also
+SQLitesuperfs optimizations can be applied to data structures like [tinyraftplus](https://github.com/rhodey/tinyraftplus) if they have a lockfile protocol similar to SQLite.
+The first and second commands are equivalent.
+And the third command is what would be used to optimize SQLite and tinyraftplus at the same time:
+```
+sqlitesuperfs super1 /tmp/super1
+sqlitesuperfs super1 /tmp/super1 --pattern db-journal,db
+sqlitesuperfs super1 /tmp/super1 --pattern db-journal,db --pattern lock,off,log
+```

+## Also
 Multi-Host Same-Namespace is not really on the roadmap but it is possible.
 Most of what you want from Multi-Host is: 1. durability 2. horizontal scaling.
 1 is covered by PSQL and 2, well, just use a bigger host (and keep code simple).
 Multi-Host Same-Namespace would be something like LiteFS with SQLite WAL mode where you have 1 primary and N (asynchronous) replicas.
 LiteFS is cool but it should be noted that LiteFS durability is weaker, COMMIT always returns before replicas replicate.

-## Also
-SQLitesuperfs optimizations can be applied to data structures like [tinyraftplus](https://github.com/rhodey/tinyraftplus) if they have a lockfile protocol similar to SQLite:
-```
-sqlitesuperfs super1 /tmp/super1
-sqlitesuperfs super1 /tmp/super1 --pattern db-journal,db
-sqlitesuperfs super1 /tmp/super1 --pattern db-journal,db --pattern lock,off,log
-```

-The first and second commands are equivalent.
-And the third command is what would be used to optimize SQLite and tinyraftplus at the same time.
 One more doc [PRAGMA.md](PRAGMA.md) about SQLite `journal_mode` and `synchronous`.

 ## License
 mike@rhodey.org